ppeczus0405/dotnetmemory/README.md

-﻿Memory game using C# .NET WPF
+﻿Memory game using WPF C# .NET 4.7.2 for Windows platforms.
+Project created using Visual Studio.